Scalr/agent-helm/charts/agent-k8s/README.md

 </p>

 > [!INFO]
-> This mode is in alpha and available via `jobWorker` config option.
+> This mode is in Alpha and can be enabled using the `jobWorker` config option.
+> Once stabilized, it will become the default in a future major version of the chart.

 ## Maintainers